 @fleetrestaurant and @lacasita.brunswick

-A laid-back seaside town about 30 minutes north from Byron Bay.
+Brunswick Heads is a markedly laid-back seaside town about 30 minutes north from Byron Bay.
 Over the past few years the town has been the lucky recipient of acquiring new residents and super talented hospitality professionals.
 Lunch or dinner at Fleet is a wonderful experience but do be prepared to book well in advance.
 If you miss out or simply prefer a more relaxed option, the good news is the team has opened a friendly local Mexican just around the corner called “La Casita” and it’s heaps of fun!
 Start with an icy margarita whilst you peruse the menu.
-It’s all delicious but if the corn is on the menu, you really must order it!
+It’s all delicious but if the corn is on the menu, you especially must order it!

 8 Coronation Ave, Pottsville, NSW 2489

 Just a short drive down the coast is the relaxed coastal town of Pottsville.
 Pottsville is now home to contemporary Australian restaurant PIPIT by Chef Ben Devlin and Yen Trinh.
 The menu focuses on the Northern Rivers coastal lifestyle featuring wood fired cooking and the best of local produce.
 Ben’s former role as Head Chef at Paper Daisy cements his understanding of the area and how simply working with the best your area has to offer, is key.

 6 – 8 Marine Parade, Byron Bay, NSW 2481